mahendra7/Automation_Framework_Webriver/README.md

 # Automation_Framework_Webriver
 Automation Testing Framework built with Webdriver, Maven, Testng, Java.

-This project will create two users on http://hellosign.com and register the users for a free individual plan using Firefox.
+This project will create two users on the site http://hellosign.com and register the two users for a free individual plan.
+This automation script runs on Firefox.

+Prerequisites:
+1. Ensure JAVA_HOME environment variable is set and points to your JDK installation
+2. Ensure M2_HOME environment variable is set and points to the Folder where MAVEN is extracted.

 1. Clone the Repository using git clone.
 $ git clone https://github.com/mahendra7/Automation_Framework_Webriver.git